RahulKumar208/QualityTester_RoadMap/QualityTester_Roadmap/README.md

 # QA_RoadMap
-This Article will Provide the overview of Quality Assurance Alice Testing Domain.

-:closed_book: Below you can find and introduce yourself to the main aspects and technologies that you need to understand and cover if you are planning to start a career in QA Engineering.
+This article offers an overview of the Quality Assurance (QA) and Testing domain, providing insights into the key aspects and technologies essential for those aspiring to embark on a career in QA Engineering.

-:closed_book: This road map is not the optimal as you can add some more types and methodologies, but focusing on the main point behind it...
-I would say that you can find your path out of it :octocat:
+#Delve into the main components and introduce yourself to the fundamental aspects and technologies crucial for a successful journey in QA Engineering.
+While this roadmap is not exhaustive, it serves as a foundational guide, allowing flexibility to customize and explore additional types and methodologies based on individual preferences and goals.

 ![Testing Fundamentals](./Fund.png)

- :bug: One of the most important and essential parts to understand and start with is understanding Testing Fundamentals, as this understanding phase can be the positive difference between good and excellent QA Engineer by achieve higher test scenarios coverage and how the system work
+#Mastering Testing Fundamentals is a pivotal starting point, differentiating a good from an excellent QA Engineer.
+This comprehension phase is critical for achieving extensive test scenario coverage and gaining insight into system operations.

- :bug: How to start testing and when to use this testing type or that one as examples, can improve the software life cycle and development
+#Initiating testing and discerning when to apply specific testing types, illustrated through examples, significantly enhances the software life cycle and development process.

 ![Start With Manual testing](./manual.png)